zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (SPA: :zeek:type:`addr`, SHA: :zeek:type:`string`, TPA: :zeek:type:`addr`, THA: :zeek:type:`string`, explanation: :zeek:type:`string`)

-   Generated for ARP packets that Bro cannot interpret.
+   Generated for ARP packets that Zeek cannot interpret.
 Examples are packets with non-standard hardware address formats or hardware addresses that do not match the originator of the packet.